 Output :

-And the Laplacian operator is expressed in the form of a dot product of two gradient operators.
-For example
+In vector calculus, the Laplacian operator can be expressed as the dot product of two gradient operators.

 \documentclass{article}